smartbch/docs/developers-guide/runmultinode.md

 #### Step 0: Prepare

-Just finish the steps 1, 2, 3, 4 as [running a single-node testnet](./runsinglenode.md).
+Follow the instructions in [running a single-node testnet](./runsinglenode.md), and Just finish the steps 0, 1, 2, 3 and 4 described in it.